thomasabishop/eolas/Databases/SQL/Foreign_keys_in_SQL.md

 | 7899     | 1      | 2020-11-218 | New device issued under warranty due to defect |
 | 6711     | 2      | 2022-09-02  | Returned gift                                  |

-n this table `saleId` is identical to `saleId` in sales.
+In this table `saleId` is identical to `saleId` in sales.
 It is the primary key in `sales` but a foreign key in `returns`.
-There is a one-to-one correspondance at work here.
 If a device has been returned it must have an entry in `returns` and the `salesId` of the entry in `returns` must match the `salesId` in `sales`.

-We already have the `sales` table.
-We want to create new table called `returns` that will sustain a one-to-one relationship with `sales`.
-We are going to use the `sale_id` as our foreign key in `returns`.
-This is the primary key in `sales`.
+This is the primary benefit of utilising foreign keys: they add a restriction.
+Entries to the table with a foreign key **must** have a value that corresponds with the foreign key column.

+We call this a **foreign key contraint**.
+More explicitly, our contraint is as follows:

+> Any value entered into returns.saleId must already exist in sales.salesId

+A secondary benefit is that they save us the trouble of repeating data.
+Without foreign keys we would have to input `saleId` twice in two different tables.

-We establish this with the following SQL:
+We establish the foreign key reference with ther following SQL:

 ```sql
 CREATE TABLE returns (